OhhLoz/HLTVBot/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details
+I am in no way affiliated with HLTV

 ## Acknowledgments

 * Top.gg for approving my bot
+* HLTV for making a great site to track the CS:GO scene